Terms & Conditions

 In the event that applications received in a category are not of sufficient quality DCCI reserves the right to re-allocate awards.

-All decisions in relation to Future Makers Awards and Supports 2022 are final.
+All decisions in relation to Future Makers Awards 2023 are final.

 Please read the below carefully to decide which support is most suitable for your application.